2023 Agents/Editors

 Michelle Richter, Fuse Literary

 Bio: Michelle Richter is a Senior Agent at Fuse Literary, which she joined from St. Martin’s Press.
 Crime fiction is her true love, from police procedurals to domestic suspense to thriller.
-Not to mention heists and con artists.
+And let’s not forget heists and con artists.
 She’s rarely found a British or Scandinavian crime show she couldn’t get wrapped up in.
-Recent favorite authors include Ruth Ware, S.A.
+Recent favorite authors include Eli Cranor, Ruth Ware, S.A.
 Cosby, P.J.
 Vernon, Halley Sutton, and David Heska Wanbli Weiden.
-She is currently looking for suspense, thriller, amateur sleuth, traditional mystery, police procedural, YA thriller/suspense, commercial women’s fiction, book club reads.
-She loves family secrets, sister/friend stories, lots of twists, and unreliable narrators.
-LGBTQ, BIPOC, and disabled voices are very welcome.
-She is not looking for military or espionage thrillers, science fiction/fantasy, poetry, middle-grade, memoir.

 Agent